rakhimov/scram/README.rst

     doxygen doxygen.conf

 The results are located in *build/html* and *build/api/html*.
-The generated files should be transfered to the *gh-pages* branch.
+The generated files should be transfered to the **gh-pages** branch.

+In addition to the generated files, files in *publish* directory must be transfered to the website branch.
+The directory also contains a publishing script that automates the transfers of the generated files.
+Before switching to the **gh-pages** branch for publishing, copy *publish* directory into *build*.

+Follow the instructions in *publish/README.rst* for the final publishing steps.